Logo Of F.C Porto

 Presidents Nicolau de Almeida (first), Monteiro da Costa, Dummond Villares, Carmo Pacheco, Borges de Avelar, Henrique da Mesquita, Pinto de Faria, Neves Reis, Urgel Horta, Carlos Costa, Angelo César, Ferreira Alves, Júlio Ribeiro, Cesario Bonito, Paulo Pombo, Nascimento Cordeiro, Pinto Magalhães, Américo de Sá, Pinto da Costa (current).

-first official trophy, the Union of the North Cup, was won in 1911.
+FC Porto's first official trophy, the Union of the North Cup, was won in 1911.
 In the following years, it became one of the biggest clubs in Portugal and went on to win the first national competition in the history of Portuguese football, the 1934–35 Campeonato da Liga.
 After this title, Porto was only able to win five more times during a 41-year period.
 As of 1982, the club's performance level raised substantially and its honours grew exponentially.
 In the subsequent years, Porto won 19 national titles, 11 Portuguese cups, 16 Portuguese super cups (the most by any club), one European Cup, and one Champions League, one UEFA Cup, one European Super Cup, and two Intercontinental Cups.

 Stadium Of F.C Porto Estádio do Dragão